b-qt/b-qt/README.md

 So I went in for an MSc in Data Science.
 During the MSc, I got wind of Data Art and Data Visualization and _hurray_ 🎊
 Then, I went in for another MSc in FrontEnd Developement to get better at design and _Chef's kiss_ 🥳

-While you are here, take a look at my [👩‍💻Data Projects](https://portfolio-qb.vercel.app/)
 ## Data Analysis
 |Project| Project Description | Project Link|
 |---|---|---|